 For these losses, she sued him in a Lake County court for negligence.
-She alleged that he should have kept better control of his vehicle and that he was responsible for her harms.
+She alleged that he should have kept better control of his vehicle and that he was responsible for her harm.
 However, he turned right around and said the whole affair was her fault for similar reasons as she suggested.

-- Pain and Suffering:
+- Pain and Suffering: $255,000

-- $600,000 (Reduced to $300,000)
+- Total: $600,000 (Reduced to $300,000)

 Amount: $200,000 JURY AWARD

 This incident occurred on a casino boat in Will County, Illinois.
 The plaintiff was working on the boat and instructed to move many large boxes from one side of the boat to the other in a short amount of time.

 During the process of completing this task, he ruptured one of his discs.
 The injured seamen sued his employer under federal law (the Jones Act) that allows workers at sea to recover for work-related injuries.